pyta-uoft/website/index.md

 This error occurs when you use the `format` method on a string, but call it with more arguments than the number of `{}` in the string.
-This error is similar to E1121, meanwhile opposite to E1306.

 ~~~~ {include="E1305_too_many_format_args"}
 ~~~~